utopia-php/config/README.md

 }
 ```

-Alternatively, you can load conigs directly from a variable:
+Alternatively, you can load configs directly from a variable:

 ```php